luziusmeisser/agentecon/README.md

 # Mastering Agent-Based Economics, #Smoothing

-This configuration is part of the master's thesis [Mastering Agent-Based Economics](http://master.agentecon.com/thesis.pdf).
+This repository is part of the master's thesis [Mastering Agent-Based Economics](http://master.agentecon.com/thesis.pdf).
+It is no longer maintained.
+Please visit its fork https://github.com/meisserecon/agentecon for the latest results.

 Results can be browsed online on http://master.agentecon.com/sim.html?id=Smoothing